jamesrayman/Ero/docs/euclid.md

 ## Basic Structure

 The basic building block of a Euclid program is a "statement."
-The Euclid syntax is specified in a way that it is always clear where a statement ends, so statement enders (like semicolons) are not implemented.
+The Euclid syntax is specified in a way that it is always clear where a statement ends, so statement terminators (like semicolons) are not implemented.
 Hashtags denote single line comments: anything on the same line after a hashtag will be ignored by the Euclid interpreter.

+Euclid code samples thorughout this documentation is displayed like the sample below:

 ```text
 p = point_on(space)  # single line statement